IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 Triggers in conjuntion with pipelines enable us to hook our Pipelines to respond to external github events (push events, pull requests etc).

 ## Prerequisites

-You need an latest OpenShift 4 cluster in order to complete this tutorial.
-If you don't have an existing cluster, go to [Openlabs](https://developer.ibm.com/openlabs/openshift) and register for free in order to get an OpenShift 4 cluster up and running.

 >***NOTE:*** Running a cluster locally [crc](https://github.com/code-ready/crc/releases) won't work, as you will need `webhook-url` to be accessible to `github-repos`